DefGuard/docs/features/setting-up-your-instance/README.md

 ## Failover/HA/Clustering

 For now the [Gateway](../../admin-and-features/setting-up-your-instance/gateway/) can be deployed on multiple servers/firewall/routers for failover and HA - even if the connection to the Core will be lost, gateways will operate with their local cache/data and the VPN will be working.
-Same works the other way around if gateway don't work or is not available other features from Core like OpenID will be working.&#x20;
+Same works the other way around if gateway don't work or is not available other features from Core like OpenID will be working.